ONSdigital/eq-concourse-peformance-testing/README.md

 Pipeline | Schedule | Notes |
 --- | --- | --- |
 benchmark-timed-schedule.yaml | 3 AM every day | Deploys infrastructure required to carries out a performance test using eq-survey-runner-benchmark for which the outputs are stored in a GCS bucket.
-Once complete the infrastructure is torn down ready for the next scheduled test.
+Once complete the infrastructure is torn down ready for the next scheduled test. stress-test.yaml | Manually triggered | Deploys infrastructure required to carry out a stress test of eq-questionnaire-runner.
+The outputs are stored in a GCS bucket.

 #### Deployment process